WGBH-MLA/AAPB2/app/views/exhibits/le-show/5-le-show-interviews.md

 - [**June 14, 2020**](https://americanarchive.org/catalog/cpb-aacip-657d1c23aa0)

 #### John Barry
-Author of "Rising Tide" and member of the East Bank New Orleans Levee Board.
+Author of "Rising Tide" and member of the East Bank New Orleans Levee Board

 - [**July 20, 2008**](https://americanarchive.org/catalog/cpb-aacip-99d0e6689d4)

 #### Dan Baum
-Author of "Nine Lives: Death and Life in New Orleans".
+Author of "Nine Lives: Death and Life in New Orleans"

 - [**April 26, 2009**](https://americanarchive.org/catalog/cpb-aacip-db89878a5b9)

 #### Dr. Bob Bea
-Director of the UC Berkeley Center for Catastrophic Risk Management.
+Director of the UC Berkeley Center for Catastrophic Risk Management

 - [**April 22, 2007**](https://americanarchive.org/catalog/cpb-aacip-394d21540c3)

 #### Bill Black
-Author and Associate Professor of Economics and Law at the University of Missouri-Kansas City.
+Author and Associate Professor of Economics and Law at the University of Missouri-Kansas City

 - [**May 1, 2011**](https://americanarchive.org/catalog/cpb-aacip-d82d1cbffd7)

 #### Dan Cameron
-Director and curator of Prospect 1 New Orleans.
+Director and curator of Prospect 1 New Orleans

 - [**January 4, 2009**](https://americanarchive.org/catalog/cpb-aacip-c10d13a1164)